How We Build

 the perimeter fence will be set down.
 The trenches are

 at least 6 inches wide and 18 inches deep.
-We
+Then,

 set.
-After that, we nail 2" x 4" boards down on
+After that, we use a nail gun to mount 2" x 4"

 foundation.
 These boards are the anchors for our perimeter fencing.